Madame-Aehm/CAB-Project-4-Spikes/1. MERN/01_mern_notes.md

 npm init -y
 ```

 You'll then be prompted to establish some information about your project.
 If you later want to change any of these details, you can edit the `package.json`.

-Start by adding:
+If you are **not** using TypeScript, start by adding:

 ```js
 "type": "module"
 ```

 This removes the need to 'require' packages, instead you can just use 'import' the same way we've been using in React.
 A `package.json` "type" value of "module" tells Node.js to interpret files within that package as using [ES module syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+Only do this if you aren't using TypeScript, this information is added through the `tsconfig.json` otherwise.

 While we're on the `package.json`, we can add a script to start our server.